komerpoodari/CarND-Path-Planning-Project/README.md

 ### Results
 The resulting car behavior was robust in terms of changing lanes, maintaining safe distance and behaving within the constraints of jerk and acceleration.
-The following snapshot is a sample run.
+The following snapshot is taken from a sample run.

 ![alt text][image3]

-Here is the link for the corresponding video. https://youtu.be/Yq9Z0RSz1P0
+**Here is the link for the corresponding video. https://youtu.be/Yq9Z0RSz1P0 **

 ### Further Thoughts